RG-Invariant Symmetry Ratio for QCD: A Study of $U(1)_A$ and Chiral Symmetry Restoration: Tables of results

-Numerical results for the regularized susceptibilities $(\chi_S, \chi_P, \chi_V, \chi_A, \chi_T, \chi_X)$, presented in figure \ref{fig:chi_ud}, are listed in tables \ref{tab:chi_PS_ud}–\ref{tab:chi_TX_ud}.
-These tables also include the corresponding RG-invariant symmetry ratios $\kappa_{PS}$, $\kappa_{VA}$, and $\kappa_{TX}$, shown in figures~\ref{fig:kAB_ud}.
+Numerical results for the regularized susceptibilities (\ref{eq:chi_reg_lat}) $(\chi_S, \chi_P, \chi_V, \chi_A, \chi_T, \chi_X)$, presented in figure \ref{fig:chi_ud}, are listed in tables \ref{tab:chi_PS_ud}--\ref{tab:chi_TX_ud}.
+These tables also include the corresponding RGI symmetry ratios $\kappa_{PS}$, $\kappa_{VA}$, and $\kappa_{TX}$, shown in figure~\ref{fig:kAB_ud}.
 Data are provided for the same three lattice spacings across twelve temperatures ranging from 164 to 385 MeV.

-Statistical uncertainties are estimated using the jackknife method with a bin size of $10$--$15$ configurations of which the statistical error saturates.
-The numerical values are quoted with more significant figures than strictly warranted by the precision.
-This choice is intentional, to clearly resolve subtle differences—particularly between symmetry partners such as $\chi_V$ and $\chi_A$ —that might otherwise be obscured within the quoted error bars.
+Statistical uncertainties are estimated using the jackknife method with a bin size of $5$--$15$ configurations of which the statistical error saturates.
+In tables~\ref{tab:chi_PS_ud}--\ref{tab:chi_TX_ud}, the susceptibilities $\chi_A$ and $\chi_B$ are quoted to eight significant figures, more than strictly warranted by their individual jackknife errors.
+This choice is intentional and necessary for reproducibility: the symmetry ratio $\kappa_{AB} = (\chi_A - \chi_B)/(\chi_A + \chi_B)$ is formed from the \emph{difference} of two nearly-equal susceptibilities, and this difference becomes extremely small as the symmetry is restored at high temperature.
+For example, at $T = 385$~MeV the relative splitting $(\chi_A - \chi_B)/\chi_A$ is of order $10^{-5}$ in the PS channel and smaller still in the VA and TX channels.
+Quoting $\chi_A$ and $\chi_B$ to only five or six significant figures would therefore round away the very difference that determines $\kappa_{AB}$, so that the tabulated $\kappa_{AB}$ could not be reconstructed from the tabulated $\chi_A$ and $\chi_B$.
+With eight significant figures, the reader can reproduce each $\kappa_{AB}$ from the corresponding $\chi_A$ and $\chi_B$ to well within its jackknife uncertainty, across all channels and temperatures.
+The same precision also makes manifest the subtle differences between symmetry partners (such as $\chi_V$ and $\chi_A$) that would otherwise be obscured within the quoted error bars.